Getting started with desert

 Desert is a binary serialization library for Scala, focusing on creating small binaries while still enabling binary compatible evolution of the data model.

-It is suitable for use cases such as Akka remoting and persistence.
+It is suitable for use cases such as Akka remoting and persistence, and for any kind of short or long term storage.

 and optionally some extra bindings: